FrancoAguzzi/vuejs-table-axios/README.md

-# VueJS Table with Search Filter:
+# VueJS Table with Search and Range Filters:

 Link for the API used in this project: http://dummy.restapiexample.com/